 Secret ingredient is homemade mayo

-Other than the chipotles, the other magic ingredient is my Low-Fat Eggless Mayo that makes it creamy and delicious!
+Other than the chipotles, the other magic ingredient is my Low-Fat Eggless Mayo which makes it creamy and delicious!

-This vegan mayo takes only about 3-minutes and a blender to make and taste amazing.
+This vegan mayo takes only about 3 minutes and a blender to make and tastes amazing.
 We use it on sandwiches and in other recipes like coleslaw and potato salad.

 More vegan sauces